CUCTF/ctf-writeups/defcon-quals-2025/seven_el_bee/writeup.md

             * `Elixir.SevenElBee.ErraticDeck.beam`: the elixer bytecode for the deck itself.
 * `Dockerfile`: The dockerfile used to build the container for the challenge.
 * `cards.txt`: A text file containing an example of the first 52 cards drawn from the deck, used to find the initial state of the PRNG.
+* `images/`: A directory containing images of the challenge and the output of the solution script.
 * There are lots more files floating around the app directory, but they are not relevant to the challenge.